PranavJ05/PranavJ05/README.md

 - 👋 Hi, I’m @PranavJ05
 - 👀 I’m interested in cricket, football and not very much in coding.
 - 🌱 I’m currently learning  java python and c languages
-- 💞️ I’m looking to collaborate on ... you
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Where you can find me
+- 📫 How to reach me
-- 😄 Pronouns: What the hell thats supposed to mean
+- 😄 Pronouns:
 - ⚡ Fun fact: Earth is a sphere..

 <!---